Welcome!

 Preparation

 We look forward to seeing the amazing work you will produce during camp.
-In the following pages we have outlined information for Filmmaking and Acting for Film.
+In the following pages we have outlined some useful information for Filmmaking, Acting for Film, Game Design and 3D Animation students.
 Please read through the section designated for your program.

 FILMMAKING STUDENTS

 While their ideas will evolve throughout the program, filmmaking students may give themselves a head start by engaging in some light preparation prior to starting the workshop.
 Students should prepare by writing down any story ideas, character notes or other thoughts related to possible film projects.
-Remember to think visually!
+In Level I film programs, students make films that feature visual action, music and sound FX, but no recorded dialogue.
+So, remember to think visually!
 Students can begin to sketch stories out in storyboard form, similar to a comic book.
 Students should bring this material with them to class.
 Film students should also consider music they will use in their films.
+Also, the book “Filmmaking for Teens” by Troy Lanier and Clay Nichols is a fun, concise guide for introducing younger students to film.

 ACTING FOR FILM STUDENTS